2025 Fall Fundraising Drive Results – Tools, Truck, Training

 PSU River Restoration Certificate – With this training another of our employees would be able to design and implement stream restoration projects,

-We received a $5k matching commitment to help jumpstart this fundraising drive.
-Our goal is to raise $15k, with contributors being:
+We received and met $5k matching commitment to help jumpstart this fundraising drive.
+In total we raised:

 -